konflux-ci/architecture/ADR/00xx-component-references.md

 * A `ComponentEmbedding` spec contains two fields: a embedded component, and a embedding component
 * [integration-service] handles the testing and promotion of all embedded components in a special way.
 * A new set of functionality for [build-service] uses the `ComponentEmbedding` links to propose updates to users git repositories.
+* The set of `ComponentEmbeddings` form a directed-acyclic-graph (DAG).

-**PR Dependencies**: Introduce a new convention for PRs that lets one PR declare that it depends on another PR.
+**PR Groups**: Introduce a new convention for PRs that lets one PR declare that it is related to another PR.

-TODO - describe exactly how the user specifies that one PR depends on another.
-PaC will have to pass this through to the PipelineRun as an annotation.
-For now, just assume it is possible and defined.
+* Treat the **source branch name** of the PR as a slash-delimited string, and use the first element of that list as the PR Group name.
+* A new set of functionality for [integration-service] uses PR Groups to guide testing of related PRs.
+* The set of PRs in a PR Group form a flat set.
+* PR Groups are scoped to Component repos under a single Application.
+Even if PRs across different applications share the same **source branch name**, they shouldn't be considered part of the same PR Group.
+* For example, if the source branch name for a PR is `my-feature/change-1`, then the PR Group name should be interpreted to be `my-feature`.
+* A source branch name with no slashes is the degenerate case.
+For example, if the source branch name for a PR is `my-feature`, then the PR Group name should be interpreted to be `my-feature`.
+* Since all PRs have a source branch name, all PRs are trivially members of a PR Group.

-Important to understand: the declared reference embeddings as defined in the `ComponentEmbeddings` and PR dependencies are two different things:
+Important to understand: the declared reference embeddings as defined in the `ComponentEmbeddings` and PR Groups are two different things:

-* `ComponentEmbeddings` are declarations about which Components we should expect to see PR dependencies for.
+* `ComponentEmbeddings` are declarations about which Components we should expect to see PR Groups for.
   * You say in english: “Component A embeds a reference to Component B.”
-* PR dependencies can be supplied by the user without any declared `ComponentEmbeddings` on the respective Components.
+* PR Groups can be supplied by the user without any declared `ComponentEmbeddings` on the respective Components.
-  * You say in english: “PR #1 depends on PR #2.”
+  * You say in english: “PR #1 and PR #2 are in the same PR Group.”

 ### Integration-service and ComponentEmbeddings